 • Ingestion complexity: Some implementations require accessing data through a custom API as opposed to using more accessible data serving solutions, such as SQL.

-Enter data layers like RisingWave and Materialize, which aim to make streaming more accessible by providing a data processing and serving layer that solves these thorny issues out of the box.
-Both platforms abstract away the mechanics of streaming the data itself, and they both excel at moving computation work to the write side by handling queries when data changes.
+Enter solutions like RisingWave and Materialize, which simplify working with live data by providing a data processing and serving layer that solves these thorny issues out of the box.
+Both platforms abstract away the mechanics of streaming and transforming data, and they both excel at moving computation work to the write side by handling queries when data changes.

 They do this via incrementally materialized views, which automatically update the results of specific queries as new data comes in upstream — changing only the affected data, without requiring expensive full recomputation.